codefellows/seattle-301d31/15-project-week-kickoff/README.md

 	- Discuss project possibilities with your team
 	- Begin testing/experimenting with APIs
 	- Apply for API access if necessary!
 This is important and necessary for *some* APIs that require a key/token/etc.
-	- As your ideas are coming together, bounce things off Allie, JB, Sam, Global Dustin, and Ron to help manage project scope.
+	- As your ideas are coming together, bounce things off Sam and the TAs to help manage project scope.
 Ideally these conversations can be held in group meetings with the entire team and all of the instructional staff, as much as possible.

 - Over the weekend
 	- rest (not REST)